romangurevitch/jfrog-idea/README.md

 JFrog Intellij IDEA plugin
 ===================
-JFrog Xray integration with Intellij IDEA to scan Maven project dependencies for vulnerabilities and licenses issues.
+JFrog Xray plugin for Intellij IDEA.

+Scanning Maven project dependencies for vulnerabilities and licenses issues using JFrog Xray.

 ## Building and Testing the Sources
 The code is built using Gradle and includes two projects: xray-client-java, Idea plugin.